Designs and Materials of Ghagra Lehenga Choli

 Ghagra Lehenga Choli is considered to be a traditional Indian Wedding Dress.
 It projects the most glamorous and most colourful wedding dresses.
 The ghagra or Lehenga as a wedding dress are available in glamorous colours such as red with intricate designs and embroidery.
 It is preferred as the bridal wear among most of the communities in India.
 Furthermore, the dress is worn during various festivals such as Diwali, Navaratri or other Hindu religious functions.

 Ghagra Lehenga Choli is the traditional clothing of women from Indian Subcontinent, notable in Indian states of Rajasthan, Gujarat, Madhya Pradesh, Uttar Pradesh, Bihar, Haryana, Punjab, Himachal Pradesh, Uttarakhand, Jammu and Kashmir, as well as in Nepal.
-The gorgeous apparel Ghagra Lehenga-Choli has become the daily costume of the ethnic tribe of India, the Banjara, and the breathtakingly beautiful, Rajasthani women.
+The gorgeous apparel Ghagra Lehenga-Choli has become the daily costume of the ethnic tribe of India, the Banjara, and the beautiful Rajasthani women.
 Its majestic get-up, outstanding splendour continues to enamour the pretty Indian women over generations.
 The classicism of Indian fashion is identified in the sophisticated craftsmanship and quiet and simple elegance of the Ghagra Lehenga Choli.
 This attire reflects the ancient tradition as well as the ethnicity of the Indian culture.
 Thus, Ghagra Lehnega Choli has become the trend of the present Indian society.
 There are certain types of Ghagra Lehenga Choli according to style, design, embroideries and materials.